 She spent a good portion of her show talking about how much she wants to cheat on her husband and noting how monogamy is not structured for human beings that live twice as long as they did just a few centuries ago.

-She also noted how society still frowns more upon wives who strays from their marriage than husbands who do the same.
+She also noted how society still frowns more upon a wife who strays from a marriage than a husband who does the same.
 (Smart Wong observation: there is a term for women who cheat on married men - mistress - but no comparable English language descriptive for the other way around.)

 Wong said she has never actually gone down this path but she said she came close while shooting her recently released and well-regarded romantic comedy on Netflix “Always Be My Maybe.”
 And no, it wasn’t with any of her male co-stars - including Daniel Dae Kim and Keanu Reeves.